matssson/aces-up/README.md

 ![Distribution of scores (n = 1,000,000,000)](data/score_distribution.png)
 *Figure&nbsp;1.
 Distribution of scores (n = 1,000,000,000).*

 Note that a score of 3 is less likely than a score of 4.
 Other than that the distribution trends downwards, with a score of 0 being the most common.
+See [score_counts.csv](/data/score_counts.csv) for details.

-For example runs see [/examples](examples).
+For example runs see [/examples](/examples).

 ## License